 take a walk and shortly fell dead at the age of 72.

 was buried at the small community of Acton.

 Four years later her daughter died and was buried near her.

-Senators O. S. Lattimore and Pierce Ward introduced legislation appropriating
+In 1911, Senators O. S. Lattimore and Pierce Ward introduced legislation

-to his senate colleagues, Sen. Ward said he first learned of the Crockett family’s
+bill to his senate colleagues, Sen. Ward said he first learned of

-Hood County connection while a student at Granbury Methodist College in the fall
+County connection while a student at Granbury Methodist College

-the banks of the Brazos River, manager and keeper of the toll
+near the banks of the Brazos River, manager and keeper of the toll

 bridge that spans the river,” the senator said.
 “I would often visit

 If Ward ever wrote down any of the stories he heard from Robert Crockett,